hashgraph/hedera-services/docs/dev/How-to-Quickly-Create-Saved-State.md

 entity types' existence.
 That is, don't change the `position.N` of the entity.
 If you really need to change the relative position of these entities, you need to be clear their dependency relationship.

-Many a time, you don't need all entity types in your state file, in this case, you can simply remove the entries for those entity types you don't want or change their `.total=0`.
+Often you don't need all entity types in your state file, in this case, you can simply remove the entries for those entity types you don't want or change their `.total=0`.

 #### 2. For GCP cloud storage bucket and directory entities